bezveza/WPF-IO-ControlModule/README.md

 Turning off manually one of the LED's will automatically send an event signal to the WebControl interface as a real-time notification of the unexpected changed state from ON to OFF.

-The project is based on WPF using C#.
+This project is based on WPF using C#.